-Annual Student Competitive on view at the Baum Gallery from March 3-March 16th.
+BA/BFA Juried Senior Exhibition on view at the Baum Gallery from April 3rd-24th.

 The Department of Art views educational achievement as both an individual and collective responsibility.
 Offering a variety of undergraduate programs in art, the department directs the educational progress of students toward quality research, creative practice, and public service.
 Art uniquely transforms those who create and those who respond.
 The department uses the transformative value of art to connect members of the community, enhancing and enriching lives, and making us more conscious of ourselves and others in the world.